biography

 About the artist - Mark Postlethwaite

 Born in Leicestershire, England in 1964 , like many of his friends, Mark had only one ambition during his school years, and that was to fly fast jets with the RAF.
 At the age of 13 he was devastated to discover that his eyesight was less than perfect and therefore unsuitable for military flying.
 This discovery completely knocked him for six and it took him years to decide what else he wanted to do with his life.
-Eventually after leaving school at 16 and working for the Co-op for two years , Mark managed to get a job in photography, thanks mainly to a portfolio he had built up whilst working on a free local newspaper.

-Photography soon became a good outlet for his inborn creativity and during his 10 years in the business he worked in most aspects of professional photography in London, Leicester and Nottingham, shooting everything from cat food to lingerie, I preferred the latter! he says.
 Mark started to paint aircraft on canvas at the age of 17 as a hobby.
 A lifelong interest in flying and aviation history together with his professional knowledge of light through his career as a photographer, soon combined to produce work of the highest standards in this exacting field.
-In 1987, he became the first ever Artist in residence at the Royal Air Force Museum, Hendon in what was the first major exhibition of his work.

 At the age of 27, Mark was elected to become the youngest Full Member of the Guild of Aviation Artists and shortly after, left photography to make a full time profession in aviation art.
-His knowledge of his subject was put to the test only a month after when he competed in and won the TV quiz show The $64,000 Question answering questions on the Battle of Britain.
+His knowledge of his subject was put to the test only a month afterwards when he competed in and won the TV quiz show The $64,000 Question answering questions on the Battle of Britain.
 His work so impressed the host Bob Monkhouse that he bought one of Mark’s originals there and then.

 Around this time, Mark was contacted by the Chairman of 30 Squadron Association RAF with a view to commissioning him to paint a 75th anniversary painting for the Squadron.
 He drove down to their base at RAF Lyneham and for the first time came into contact with the life that he had so wanted as a schoolboy.
 “The first thing that struck me was why I hadn’t considered joining the RAF in a different trade apart from flying” , Mark reflects, It honestly just never crossed my mind at the time, it was either flying or nothing.